dingyingliu/CIVI/README.md

   --delay 0.4
 ```

-Fetching uses Playwright with a static-HTTP fallback; extraction selects among several strategies per page.
+Fetching uses Playwright with a static-HTTP fallback, extraction selects among several strategies per page.
 Corpora are written to `data/{city}_corpus.db`. `scripts/audit_extraction.py` reports extraction quality, `scripts/export_pages.py` dumps a corpus to text, and `scripts/manual_add_page.py` adds a page by hand when a site cannot be fetched.
 The corpora used in the paper are not distributed, and neither are the per-city configs that `--all-cities` expects, so `--urls-csv` is the supported entry point for new page sets.

 ## Question generation